My Early Computer Days (pre DOS)

 Here I have interfaced the Sphere to the Imsai.
 The 8 inch floppies can save and restore programs for the Imsai or the Sphere, and the Sphere is my video terminal for the Imsai and of course for itself.

 By now I had removed the smoked plexiglas that covered the front of the Sphere.
-Although it gave the computer a smooth, sexy look, it really dimmed the display a lot.
+Although it gave the computer a smooth, sexy look, it really made the display dim and hard to read.

 At this point, I had upgraded to an Okidata dot matrix printer.
 Initially this printed only in upper case, but by reprogramming the internal EPROM, I was able to get both upper and lower case.